zanuka/leaderport-core-ui/README.md

 <img src="images/Sui_Logo_White.svg" alt="Sui" width="48" />

-The platform initially supports [Sui](https://sui.io/), the first internet-scale programmable blockchain platform, for Web3 features.
+The platform will initially support [Sui](https://sui.io/), the first internet-scale programmable blockchain platform, for Web3 features.
 Depending on developer demand and community consensus we will consider supporting other blockchains and wallets.

 ## Achievement System